Cross-Device Targeting - Campaign Manager

 Choozle's cross-device targeting partner, Identity Alliance, uses machine learning algorithms to contextualize unstructured data points across devices, people, and households – achieving both broad coverage and a clear view of your target audience’s behavior.

 Leveraging the use of Identity Alliance, users can tap into the power of four cross-device vendors into a single and extensive device graph.
-Composed of Adbrain, LiveRamp IdentityLink, Oracle (formerly Crosswise), and Tapad device graphs, the system will decide which device graph to use at the time the impressions are served based on the targeting parameters.
+Composed of Adbrain, LiveRamp IdentityLink, Crosswise, and Tapad device graphs, the system will decide which device graph to use at the time the impressions are served based on the targeting parameters.
 This means one vendor might offer better-connected TV coverage, and another could have a greater global reach, but the user won’t need to decide which cross-device vendor to use during ad group setup.

 Enabling cross-device targeting will incur an additional 1.00 CPM for ad groups with custom audiences but can run between $0.50 and $1.20.